makeclean/occ_faceter/README.md

 ### Usage

 After installation the bin directory should contain occ_faceter and other tools.
+To use occ_faceter you will need a CAD geometry, either in BREP format (output from PPP, with an associated JSON file), or a JSON list of STEP files (with associated materials).

+The example below assumes you have two files which were output by PPP, `test.brep` and the associated `test_metadata.json`.
+The default values are used for faceting tolerance (relative to edge size) and output filename.
+Run `./occ_faceter --help` to view the options and their default values.

-To use occ_faceter you will need a CAD geometry saved in Step file format.
-Th example below assumes you have a Step file called test.step.
-The faceting tolerance is set as 1.e-3 and the output file is called test.h5m.
-As an optional step mbconvert is used to convert the new h5m file into an stl file which can be visualized in paraview or visit
+mbconvert is used to convert the new h5m file into an vtk file which can then be visualized in Paraview (or Visit).  occ_faceter's optional add_mat_ids flag is used, so that different materials can be given different colours in Paraview.

 ```
-$ cd ../bin
+cd ../bin
-$ ./occ_faceter test.step 1.e-3 test.h5m
-$ mbconvert test.h5m test.stl
+./occ_faceter --add_mat_ids test.brep
+mbconvert dagmc_not_watertight.h5m test.vtk
+paraview test.vtk
 ```